4000 MacArthur Blvd.

 Before Computrols started the project, the building’s owner was frustrated with the lack of control they had over the current building automation system.
 Despite having a service contract, the building was still running inefficiently.
 Providing a comfortable and healthy working environment had become a daily challenge due to the lack of the data and histories provided by the existing system.
 Subsequently, the building engineers were receiving between 20 and 30 hot/cold calls per day from tenants.

 Rather than replacing the system in its entirety and starting from scratch, Computrols integrated to the existing system utilizing our flagship Computrols Building Automation Software (CBAS) and X-line controllers.
 This integration solution enabled Computrols to communicate to the existing proprietary controllers.

-Prior to the system being completely installed, the buildings’ engineering team saw savings based on control strategies implemented by the Computrols team.
+Even before the system being completely installed, the building’s engineering team saw savings based on control strategies implemented by the Computrols team.
 They also saw their hot and cold calls practically eliminated.

 The engineering team has since made optimizations themselves, enabled by the simplicity of CBAS and the sheer number of data points they now have access to.
 The team is now trending data and seeing real-time results.